martfem13/KaggleX_Data-Science_Project/README.md

 ![image](https://github.com/martfem13/KaggleX_Data-Science_Project/assets/94946814/c1594440-e459-47b4-9ae5-d566925bafca)

 In our dataset, there are the x-cordinates and the y-cordinates.
 We choose the K-nearest classifier to train our labeled data on.
+Scatterplots were analyzed using an intuitive strategy.
+K-nn with a k-value of 3 is used to train and test model to make predictions on the new data points.

+See code for full content to ckd prediction code